C-prakriti/Wildlife_Waterhole_Utilization/README.md

 ```

 # Key Results
-- The temporal activity differed. between prey and predators
+- The temporal activity differed between prey and predators
 - Waterholes with smaller area were visited more frequently.
 - Waterholes near the roads supported more species richness.